What level of ski or boarding ability do I need?

 Good and bad conditions can happen at any time during the season.
 We try to keep snowcat skiing as much as the conditions allow and have fun no matter what.
 We cannot tell you when to book, or guarantee fantastic waist-deep snow on a particular date.
 It just happens here most of the time because the Monashee Mountains are magnets for snow.

-Unfortunately we cannot control the weather yet.
-No refunds or rain checks are given for bad weather.
+No refunds or rain checks are given for any reason.

 Can I bring my own skis or snowboard?